This is the second Anthropic leak in five days.

 We rolled ours.
 Legendary Capybara with a tinyduck on its head.
 WISDOM 94, DEBUGGING 87, SNARK 58.
 The capybara does not care.
 It is already judging your code in silence.

 The source contains 44 compile-time feature flags for fully built but unshipped features.
 Not planned.
 Not on a roadmap.
 Compiled and sitting behind flags that get set to false in external builds.
+The COORDINATOR MODE flag for multi-agent orchestration aligns with the broader agent skills ecosystem that has exploded around Claude Code this year.
 The roadmap Anthropic never meant to publish is now public.

 Notable flags include COORDINATOR MODE for multi-agent orchestration, VOICE_MODE for push-to-talk, ULTRAPLAN for 30-minute remote planning sessions, and AFK MODE.
 Internal model codenames confirmed in the code: Capybara is a Claude 4.6 variant, Fennec is Opus 4.6, and Numbat is an unreleased model still in testing.